 My girls just love Disney and as they get older they have really shown an interest in all things Princess.
+Especially when I mentioned we would have a #disneykids princess tea playdate.
 I have to admit when I asked my daughter what she wanted to be when she grew up and she said “Princess” I kind of cringed.

 Growing up I was never much of a girlie girl.
 Princesses didn’t resonate with me because I wasn’t into dresses and tiaras and maybe because, when I was younger, I didn’t really look past what I thought being a Princess meant.
 Why wouldn’t my daughter want to strive for more?
 A doctor or a pilot or a scientist, breaking down the preconceptions of gender in the workforce.
 I never knew that her wanting to be a Princess would be one of the best things that could ever happen to me.
 It opened my eyes and I realized the only boundaries were the ones I was creating for her.

-So when my girls say “mom, I want to grow up to be a Princess” I am going to be the proudest mom there is because now I know that means more than fancy dresses and sipping tea.
+So when my girls say “mom, I want to grow up to be a Princess” I am going to be the proudest mom there is.
+Now I know that means more than fancy dresses and sipping tea.
 It means courage and strength and bravery and kindness, and that is all a mother could ever want for her girls.

 When I asked my girls they wanted to have a playdate with some friends it was no surprise a tea party was what they asked for.

 I think we would have a tea party every day of the week if they could.

 I added a few simple touches to make this day special for my girls and it really took very little prep time at all.

 When it came to the party food we kept it very simple.A few healthy snacks mixed in with a few sweet treats made for a perfect time.